 Located just 30 miles north of downtown San Diego, LEGOLAND California is geared to families with children between the ages of 2 and 12.

-You’ll enjoy more than 60 rides, shows, and interactive attractions in spaces with LEGO themes like Star Wars, Fun Town, Ninjago, Miniland, and Castle Hill.
+You’ll enjoy over 60 rides, shows, and interactive attractions in spaces with LEGO themes like Fun Town, Ninjago, Miniland, and Castle Hill.
 Kids can even get a LEGOLAND driver’s license in the park’s Driving School.

 Of course, what’s a Legoland California family vacation without spending time building something from the millions of available plastic bricks?
 You’ll also find SEA LIFE aquarium and a seasonal water park, so bring your bathing suit if visiting during the summer.